stfc/cloud-docs/source/Reference/Harbor.rst

 The STFC Cloud team runs a Harbor private registry at https://harbor.stfc.ac.uk

-This service allows users to upload docker images, and manage their lifecycles internally.
+This service allows users to upload container images, and manage their lifecycles internally.
 This has a number of advantages over using a public repository:

-- Login uses IRIS, so existing credentials can be used rather than creating new accounts and teams on external providers.
+- Login uses IRIS IAM, so existing credentials can be used rather than creating new accounts and teams on external providers.
 - Images aren't subjected to free / paid account restrictions on other platforms.
 - Built in vulnerability scanner indicates any CVEs applicable to the image on upload and a periodic basis.
 - Projects can be made public, or privately available to a specific group of users.